 Datalink: Aviation VHF Link Control (AVLC)

-Network: ISO Specification 8208 (ISO 8208) or ACARS AOA or ATN/IPS
+Network: ISO Specification 8208 (ISO 8208) or ACARS (AOA) or ATN/IPS (IOA)

 The provisions of this section enable legacy ACARS applications (messages) to be delivered over the VDL Mode 2 air-ground link.
 Many of the requirements for AOA are made by reference to the ARINC 618 version listed in section 1.1.1.